NW 38th Ave Street Improvements

 What is the plan to limit neighborhood streets of Knapp Ln, Pacific Rim Dr and Dahlia Dr to the South of the project to local traffic only as people and possibly construction traffic try to skirt the project?
 A specific effort should be made to redirect all traffic , especially that bound for Camas, to use Parker and Lake as these are arterial suitable for high volumes.
 A subsequent plan will also be needed for the Skyridge school parent’s traffic backup that stops traffic on Parker.

-RB asked about 2 years ago
+RB asked over 2 years ago

 Thank you for using Engage Camas.
 It’s very likely that commuters in neighborhoods near the work zone (Holly Hills, Oak Ridge Estates, Sunningdale Gardens, Lake Pointe West, etc) will seek out alternate routes that allow them to avoid potential construction delays.
 We generally encourage motorists, cyclists and pedestrians to do this.
 As stated in a prior response, “From a safety and convenience stand-point, we always recommend that people add a few minutes to their scheduled commute time and use an alternate route, if possible.
 Doing this will add some predictability to commute times and will increase safety for most by avoiding the work zone altogether.
 Fortunately, there are multiple ways for most nearby residents to exit their developments without using NW 38th Avenue.”